-Remember the days we used to play cricket in the streets and gullies or in the backyard, and every decision, be it for a wide, a no ball, or a wicket had to be quarrelled about?
+Remember the days we used to play box cricket in the streets and gullies or in the backyard, and every decision, be it for a wide, a no ball, or a wicket had to be quarrelled about?
 Usually the umpire used to be from the batting team’s side and all his decisions used to be biased and the bowling team had no option but to argue about the decisions by the umpire.
 There was no way to solve this problem for any of us.

 Credit: Cric Nerds

 The same used to happen in cricket back in the day at the biggest stages too.
 Remember The God - Sachin Tendulkar getting given out wrongly as a caught behind when the ball hit his forearm and nowhere on the bat or gloves.
-He was batting at 99 against Australia and was only short of a single run to reach his century!
+He was batting at 99 against the Australian Team and was only short of a single run to reach his century!
 He couldn’t have done anything to challenge the umpire’s wrong decision, couldn’t argue, couldn’t just stand there and not agree to the umpire’s decision, nothing.
 All he could do was leave the pitch and take that salty walk back to the pavilion.
 But, in the modern sporting world, it has become extremely important for umpires to give the right decision, to maintain the justice for both teams and ultimately conduct a fair game of cricket.

 This is where an innovation and marvel of technology, the DRS Technology comes in and makes the field of play fair for each team.